Friday, June 26, 2020

 In the land of Mordor where the Shadows lie.

-So, umm, I've got little to say about this RPG but I did notice that the screenshots display the Speccy and Amstrad versions - not exactly a positive sign!!
+So, I've got little to say about this RPG but I did notice that the screenshots display the Speccy and Amstrad versions - not exactly a positive sign!!
 Maybe I should stop yapping and boot it up?
 Has anyone played it?
 What can I expect?
-Should I watch the movies first or (gulp) make an effort to read the books?
+Should I watch the movies first or (gulp) read the books?
 Surely not!!

-Okay, I thought this would make a cool feature for our Box Art section and I hope you like the photographs of this golden oldie?
-Right then, enough talk because I've got free weekends coming up, so let's see what happens.
+I thought this would make a cool feature for our Box Art section and I hope you like the photographs of this golden oldie?
+Right then, enough talk because I've got a free weekend so let's see what happens.

 DISK < DOWNLOADS > HDD